-The Company does not have non-current assets other than the financial assets at fair value through profit or loss.
+The Company does not have non-current assets other than the financial assets at fair value through profit or loss and derivative assets.

 Major investment company

 All of the Company's operating revenues apart from deposit interest income are derived from one entity.